-His research program comprising > 150 research papers, investigates environmental contamination in aerosols, dusts, sediments, soil and water and risks to human health.
+His research program specialises in environmental contamination and the risks it can pose.
+His work comprises > 160 research papers, investigating environmental contamination in aerosols, dusts, sediments, soil and water and risks to human health.
 His work has focused on mining and smelting emissions and depositions, as well as contamination in urban environments.
 In recent years he has examined lead and other contaminants in bees, sparrows, lichens and wildfire ash.
-His most recent paper examines atmospheric trace metal emissions from wildfires.
-His work has also encompassed ‘human environments’ and has included analysis of blood lead levels in children, lead in wine, honey, residential veggie patches, household dusts, drinking water and the effect of early life lead exposure on aggressive crime rates.
+His work has also encompassed ‘human environments’ and has included analysis of blood lead levels in children, PFAS in fire fighters, lead in wine, honey, residential veggie patches, household dusts, drinking water and the effect of early life lead exposure on aggressive crime rates.

 His group’s work includes Australia’s only community VegeSafe program, which provides free soil metal analysis and advice to household gardeners across the nation.
-More recently, he started a new global citizen science initiative ‘DustSafe’ to examine contaminants in household dust.
+In 2017, he started a global citizen science initiative ‘DustSafe’ to examine contaminants in household dust.

 As a former Commissioner of the NSW Land and Environment Court, expert advisor to a range of government, industry, NGO and community organisations in regard to environmental pollution and human heath, Professor Taylor has contributed significantly to Australia’s environmental protection, management and remediation.